CinquinAndy/export-repository-to-prompt-for-llm/README.md

 *.tmp
 ```

-The above `.gitignore` file will exclude the `node_modules` directory and any files with the extensions `.log` and `.tmp`.
+The above example will exclude the `node_modules` directory and any files with the extensions `.log` and `.tmp`.

 ## How It Works

-1. The script retrieves the exclusion patterns from the `.gitignore` file.
+1. The script retrieves the exclusion patterns from the `.gitignore` file and the `.exclusionListConfig` file (if present).
-2. It recursively processes code files in the project directory, excluding files and directories that match the patterns in the `.gitignore` file.
+2. It recursively processes code files in the project directory, excluding files and directories that match the exclusion patterns.
 3. For each code file, it reads the contents and removes lines between `<svg>` and `</svg>` tags.
 4. It writes the processed file contents to the output file in a structured format, with each file separated by `----` and the file path and name included.
 5. If a preamble file is specified, it is included at the beginning of the output file.